 (5) Attestation (I Had to submit Xerox copies of the affidavit to the school and also the FULL NEWSPAPER in which I had given the public notice and also was asked to give a written application for what purpose I wanted the Attestation and why I needed the signature of the principle on CBSE forms.
 Below is the application which I had given to the school.

 After submitting everything the school asked for, this is what I got in return.

-And also got the principle’s signature and principle’s stamp on the CBSE application forms.
+And also got the principal’s signature and principal’s stamp on the CBSE application forms.

 (6) Submitted application forms and documents and affidavits and new paper and attestation and of course fees for issuing duplicate copies to CBSE (Ajmer) and they gave me the receipt, which is below.

 (7) And after 3 days I visited the CBSE Ajmer office and they gave me a DUPLICATE COPY OF BOARD’S PASSING/QUALIFYING CERTIFICATE.